particle-iot/docs/src/content/reference/device-os/firmware.md

 {{/if}}

 {{#if has-cellular}}
-The Electron maintains the cellular connection for the duration of the sleep when  `SLEEP_NETWORK_STANDBY` is given as the last parameter value.
+The Electron and Boron maintain the cellular connection for the duration of the sleep when  `SLEEP_NETWORK_STANDBY` is given as the last parameter value.
 On wakeup, the device is able to reconnect to the cloud much quicker, at the expense of increased power consumption.
 {{/if}}